PaulBC/grid-sat-solver/README.md

 - Minimally supported turtle graphics to display hex and rhombus grid.
 - Minimally supported boolean logic for expanding disjunctions into conjunctions of clauses.

+### Features not implemented yet, but nice to have.
+- Simple way to require equality between grid cells (e.g. by adding clauses).
+E.g. could enforce still-life behavior on part of a Life pattern.
+- Set grid cell values in initial generation or later.
+- Assign region of grid cells using picture format (i.e. '.', '*', '?')

+Note: I am not primarily interested in Conway's Game of Life, since there are many competing searches.
+I am more interest in laying out periodic tiles with symmetries, hence my focus on which features to implement.

 I have attempted some documentation of APIs through docstrings, but there is no user's or developer's guide thus far.
 I may add one time permitting